MarcuSpade/Turtlestein/README.md

-# Turtlestein (Turtlebot com Jetson Nano e Ubuntu 20.04)
+# Turtlestein (Turtlebot with Jetson Nano and Ubuntu 20.04)

 # About this Project